Ed Husain

-Ed Husain (born 25 December 1974) is a British author and a professor at the Walsh School of Foreign Service in Georgetown University.
+Edmund “Ed” (Mohamed) Husain (born 25 December 1974) is a British author based in the US, co-founder of the counter-extremism think tank Quilliam Foundation, Professor at Georgetown University's School of Foreign Service, Adjunct Professor of International and Public Affairs at Columbia University, and Senior Fellow at the Council on Foreign Relations (CFR).
 As a political advisor he has worked with leaders and governments across the world.
-Husain is a senior fellow at the Council on Foreign Relations (CFR) focused on U.S. foreign policy towards the Middle East generally, and specifically at the intersection of Arab-Israeli relations after the Abraham Accords, the geopolitical interplay of Arab Gulf states, China-Muslim world dynamics, and Islamist terrorism.
-As a professor at the School of Foreign Service at Georgetown University, he teaches classes on global security, Arab-Israeli peace, and the shared intellectual roots of the West and Islam.
+Husain's work at CFR focuses primarily on U.S. foreign policy towards the Middle East generally, and specifically at the intersection of Arab-Israeli relations after the Abraham Accords, the geopolitical interplay of Arab Gulf states, China-Muslim world dynamics, and Islamist terrorism.
+At Columbia and Georgetown Universities, he teaches classes on global security, Arab-Israeli peace, Race, Religion, and Terrorism, and the shared intellectual roots of the West and Islam.

 He was previously a senior fellow and director of the Atlantic Council’s N7 Initiative which is focused on peace in the Middle East and broadening and strengthening relationships between Israel and its Arab and Muslim neighbours.
 He has held senior fellowships at think tanks in London and New York, including at the Council on Foreign Relations (CFR) at the height of the Arab uprisings (2010–2015).
-While at CFR, his policy innovation memo led to the US-led creation of a Geneva-based global fund to help counter terrorism.
+While at CFR, his policy innovation memo led to the US-led creation of a Geneva-based global fund to help counter terrorism: the Global Community Engagement and Resilience Fund (GCERF).
+GCERF continues to combat terrorism-inspiring ideologies around the world.
 He is also a member of the editorial board of the Studies in Conflict & Terrorism, a monthly peer-reviewed academic journal covering research on terrorism and insurgency.

-Husain was a senior advisor to former British Prime Minister Tony Blair (2015–2018).
-From 2018 to 2021 he completed his doctoral studies on Western philosophy and Islam under the direction of the English philosopher Sir Roger Scruton.
+Husain was a senior advisor at the Tony Blair Institute for Global Change.
+From 2018 to 2021, he completed his doctoral studies on Western philosophy and Islam under the direction of the English philosopher Sir Roger Scruton.
 He is the author of The Islamist (Penguin, 2007), The House of Islam: A Global History (Bloomsbury, 2018), and Among the Mosques (Bloomsbury, 2021).
 His writing has been shortlisted for the George Orwell Prize.
-A regular contributor to the Spectator magazine, he has appeared on the BBC and CNN and has written for the Telegraph, The Times, the New York Times, the Guardian and other publications.
+A regular contributor to Spectator Magazine, he has appeared on the BBC and CNN and has written for the Telegraph, The Times, the New York Times, the Guardian and other publications.

 Early life

-A native of London’s East End, Husain was born to a Saudi Arabian mother and Bengali Muslim father who is a descendant of the saint Shah Jalal from the Hadramout region of Yemen.
+A native of London’s East End, Husain was born to a Saudi Arabian mother and Bengali Muslim father who was a descendant of the saint Shah Jalal from the Hadramout region of Yemen.
+Husain’s father migrated from India to England in 1957.
+In his first book, The Islamist, Husain explains that "in ethnic terms [he] considers himself Indian", adding that in his family line there is "Arab ancestry; some say from Yemen and others the Hijaz."
+Today, Husain maintains familial connection to Arabia as his maternal cousins teach Hadith literature to students and worshippers in the Prophet Mohamed’s Mosque in Medina, Saudi Arabia.

-In his early years, Husain was brought up in Limehouse and attended a local primary school called the Sir William Burrough School, and he attended Stepney Green School, a state secondary school.

-Husain attended the Brick Lane Mosque in his early years with his parents, who followed a spiritual form of Islam based on Sufi traditions.